groundsada/Single-Image-Facial-Superresolution-GAN/README.md

 ## License

-All source code included in this project is licensed under the [MIT License](LICENSE).
+All source code included in this project is licensed under the [GPL License](LICENSE).